robfatland/runawaytrain/README.md

 - Payer account **P**
     - Has associated sub-accounts **S1**, **S2**, ... , **SN**
-    - Has corresponding Notify lists (people who should know something is up) **L1** etc
+    - Has corresponding Notify lists (people who should be alerted of a halt condition) **L1** etc
     - Has corresponding Fail criteria (maximum number of VMs anticipated, etcetera)
         - Example: "Number of EC2 instances will never exceed 3"
 - For **P** and sub-accounts **S#**:
-    - Every (say) five minutes a script runs to determine the system state: **Ok / Fail**
+    - Every (say) five minutes a script runs to determine the system state: **Ok / Halt**
         - Most of the time: Nothing has happened in the past five minutes, state = **Ok**
-        - Perhaps: Events result in state = **Fail**
+        - Perhaps: Events result in state = **Halt**
             - Enact response
-                - Halt all EC2 instances across all available regions (now working; see below)
+                - Halt all EC2 instances across all available regions
-                - Disable all IAM User access to this account
+                - Delete all IAM User accounts: Must be regenerated
+                - Delete all IAM Access Keys: Must be regenerated
-                - Disable all IAM Roles (?)
+                - Disable all IAM Roles?
                 - Send a notification email to the Notify list